AlibabaCloudDocs/ga/intl.en-US/Quick Start/Accelerate transmission of network traffic destined for a specified IP address.md

 # Accelerate transmission of network traffic destined for a specified IP address

-This topic describes how to use Global Accelerator \(GA\) to accelerate connections to origin servers by using IP addresses of the servers.
+This topic describes how to use Global Accelerator \(GA\) to accelerate connections to backend servers that have specific IP addresses.

-The following scenario is introduced as an example.
-A multinational company has built two on-premises origin servers including Server 1 and Server 2 in the US \(Silicon Valley\) region and deployed enterprise applications on the servers.
-Server 1 processes only up to 20% of the total workloads.
+The following scenario is used as an example.
+A company has built two on-premises backend servers including Server 1 and Server 2 in the US \(Silicon Valley\) region and deployed enterprise applications on the servers.
+Server 1 processes up to 20% of the total workloads.
 Server 2 processes up to 80% of the total workloads.
-Unstable network performance may cause issues such as latency, network jitters, and packet loss when users from the office in the China \(Hong Kong\) region connect to the enterprise applications deployed in US \(Silicon Valley\) over the Internet.
+Unstable network performance may cause issues such as latency, network jitter, and packet loss.
+This occurs when users from the office in the China \(Hong Kong\) region connect to the enterprise applications deployed in the US \(Silicon Valley\) region over the Internet.

-To accelerate connections to the origin servers, you can create a GA instance that provides an access point in China \(Hong Kong\).
-When users in China \(Hong Kong\) send requests to the servers, the access point in China \(Hong Kong\) receives the requests and forwards the requests to the endpoints in US \(Silicon Valley\) through intelligent routing.
+To accelerate connections to the backend servers, you can create a GA instance that provides an access point in China \(Hong Kong\).
+When users in the China \(Hong Kong\) region send requests to the servers, the access point in the China \(Hong Kong\) region receives the requests and forwards the requests to the endpoints in the US \(Silicon Valley\) region through intelligent routing.
 The system uses the endpoints to distribute 20% of the requests to Server 1 and 80% of the requests to Server 2.

 ![Accelerate transmission of network traffic destined for a specified IP address](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9298035951/p102978.png)